Adopt a Git branching strategy

 Set up a branch policy for your master branch that:

 - Requires a pull request to merge code.
-This prevents direct pushes to the master branch and ensures discussion of proposed changes.
+This approach prevents direct pushes to the master branch and ensures discussion of proposed changes.

 - Automatically adds reviewers when a pull request is created.
 The added team members review the code and comment on the changes in the pull request.